 3 main improvements for them

 - 7% increase of figure and table 1st body text callout on the same page.
 31% increase of figure and table 1st body text callout on the same double-page spread.
-Decreased confusion because users do not loose their position when they have to turn a page.
+Decreased confusion because users do not lose their position when they have to turn a page.
 This increased the journal’s layout readability and usability significantly.

-- Well designed, setup, clearly named and easy to reuse Adobe InDesign and Adobe Illustrator templates.
+- Well designed, setup, clearly named and easy-to-reuse Adobe InDesign and Adobe Illustrator templates.

 - Increased design input and attention on the journal’s typically dull and under-designed parts, like tables and list of references at the end.